 Buddhism shares the goal of overcoming the suffering and attainment of Nirvana, the ultimate state of soteriological release.
 Why not experience the sterling teaching of Gautam Buddha at the great Sanchi Stupa, the monument reflecting gem of Buddhist art and architecture?

-Sanchi Stupa is one of the oldest stone structure in India built during the Mauryan period.
+Sanchi Stupa is one of the oldest stone structures in India built during the Mauryan period.
 The sculptures, monuments and lush gardens of Sanchi Stupa have been designated as the World Heritage site by UNESCO.

 Sanchi, a small village is located at the foothill very close to the capital city of Madhya Pradesh, Bhopal.
 The place attracts wanderers from across the world with its ancient Stupas, monasteries and prosperous Buddhist culture.
 The Great Stupa at Sanchi is one of the best-preserved Stupas with its ornamental gateways attracting thousands of pilgrims and travellers.
-Following is a complete guide of Sanchi Stupa that will uncover the interesting facts about the place.
+Following is a complete guide of Sanchi Stupa that will uncover interesting facts about the place.

 Sanchi Stupa History

 The foundation stone of Shanti Stupa was laid by one of the greatest emperors of India, Ashoka, the instigator of the Maurya dynasty.
 He commissioned the inception of Stupas to redistribute the mortal remains of Lord Buddha in the third century BCE.
 This huge hemispherical dome is 54 ft. high, comprising of a central chamber where the relics of Buddha have been placed.